Richard Creamer's Personal Website Links Resumes

 Tagline: interested in things that are interesting :-)

 I have worn software engineer/architect, entrepreneur, product manager, and principal investigator hats spanning over 25 years in multiple, diverse fields, including many key startup roles.
-Currently, I am interested in doing technology projects with the potential to have a major impact on children and the world which utilize web-scale health analytics, new education/learning technologies, and applied computational argumentation/collaboration.
+Currently, I am interested in technology projects with the potential to have a major impact on children and the world which utilize web-scale health analytics, new education/learning technologies, and applied computational argumentation/collaboration.
 Finally, I really enjoy and excel at entering and innovating in new domains.
 I currently live in Northern California.

 - Web-scale health analytics